Working with 3D (and 2D) image datasets is at the heart of WEBKNOSSOS.

 Uploading through the Python API

 For those wishing to automate dataset upload or to do it programmatically, check out the WEBKNOSSOS Python library.
-It allows you to create, manage and upload datasets as well.
+You can create, manage and upload datasets with the Python lib.

 Uploading through the File System